-Your tour is fully escorted and narrated with a jolly driver and knowledgeable escort who, invariably, will become more of a friend than a tour guide!
-Every passenger receives special attention and is encouraged to participate in the day as much as possible to ensure that you have a wonderful time with us..
+Your minibus tour of North Wales is fully escorted and narrated with a jolly driver and knowledgeable escort who, invariably, will become more of a friend than a tour guide!
+This day trip to North Wales ensures every passenger receives special attention and is encouraged to participate in the day as much as possible to ensure that you have a wonderful time with us.

-We will take you to places in Wales you thought didn’t (or couldn’t) exist and your driver & tour escort will keep you fully informed and advised as to points of interest and general knowledge regarding the ever-changing panoramic views.
+We will take you to places in the North Wales you thought didn’t (or couldn’t) exist and your driver & tour escort will keep you fully informed and advised as to points of interest and general knowledge of North Wales with its regarding the ever-changing panoramic views.

 After we have admired the Liverpool Skyline we will pass under the River Mersey as we head south to join the North Wales Expressway before entering the dark and mysterious land known as North Wales.
 You will see the Liverpool Skyline in the distance as we drive along through beautiful open countryside and maybe spot the occasional castle on the way!

 Arriving at Llandudno we will ascend the steep Great Orme and marvel at the views (on a clear day we will even see the Isle Of Man!) and visit the 1,100 year old hidden chapel of St. Tudno with its Blue Window and Stigmata.
 A stroll down the original wooden pier far out to sea is a must you can buy those Welsh souvenirs!